Gilbert Baker (artist): Museums and archives

 Baker's work and related historical artifacts are represented in several major museum and archival collections.
 The GLBT Historical Society in San Francisco owns one of the sewing machines Baker used to produce the original rainbow flags in 1978, along with one of the limited-edition recreations of the eight-stripe design he produced to mark the 25th anniversary of the flag.
 In 2012, the society displayed both objects in an exhibition on the history of the flag at the GLBT History Museum which it sponsors in San Francisco's Castro District.
+The original rainbow flag was displayed in the Cork Public Museum in Ireland in 2026 – the first time it had been displayed outside the US.

 In 2015, the Museum of Modern Art in New York City acquired examples of the rainbow flag for its design collection, where curators ranked it as an internationally recognized symbol similar in importance to the Creative Commons logo and the recycling symbol.
+The rainbow flag was also included in MoMA's 2025 exhibition, Pirouette: Turning Points in Design, a selection of "widely recognized design icons [...] highlighting pivotal moments in design history," such as the Bean Bag chair, the NASA Worm insignia, and Milton Glaser's I NY logo.